 Facial recognition technology refers to the use of facial biometrics (e.g., the distance between the eyes, nose width, and cheekbone shape) to identify individuals.
 Facial recognition software gathers these unique metrics from photographs and recorded or live video—converted to digital data—to compare them against a database of facial images to find a match with identical biometrics.

-Facial recognition technology has been a surveillance tool since the 1990s, used by the US in criminal law enforcement and border control.
-Now, it is actively being expanded into the commercial sector for use in banks, retail stores, airlines, and restaurants, among other areas.
+Facial recognition technology has been used in the US in criminal law enforcement and border control as a surveillance tool since the 1990s.
+Now, it is actively expanding into the commercial sector for use in banks, retail stores, airlines, and restaurants, among other areas.

 Incumbents in the field develop in-house technology for their own use to enhance their product offering, for example, Facebook and Google using facial recognition technology for automatic photo tagging in their tech platforms.
 Among the incumbents, Amazon and IBM also provide services to external customers.

 Amazon and several disruptors have partnered with government agencies to provide facial recognition technology.
 The majority of the disruptors either 1) offer a ready-to-use facial recognition software/product, targeting the business-to-consumer (B2C) market or 2) offer the software targeting both B2C and business-to-business (B2B) markets through application programming interfaces (APIs) and software development kits (SDKs) that can be used by other developers to build facial recognition products.